 Use Self-Threading Needles

-Just like for hand sewing, there are easy thread needles available in the market for those with threading difficulties.
+Just like for hand sewing, there are easily thread-able needles available in the market for those with threading difficulties.
 There is always this problem of the thread slipping out of the opening slot however.

 Use the needle threader